BryanKoo/PATANA/README.md

   * citations

 ## Korean patent numbers
-* patent numbers start with 10 and have 9 digits end with B1 are granted patents (after the examination)
+* numbers start with 10 and have 9 digits end with B1 are for granted patents (after the examination)
+* numbers start with 10 and have 9 digits end with Y1 are for granted utility model (after the examination)
-* patent numbers start with year and have 11 digits and end with A are pending patents (before the examination)
+* numbers start with year and have 11 digits and end with A are for pending patents (before the examination)
-* patent numbers start with year and have 11 digits and end with U are pending utility model (before the examination)
+* numbers start with year and have 11 digits and end with U are for pending utility model (before the examination)

 ## Software requiremants of the projects
 * Distance between any 2 korean patents should be calculated.